-What is the key missing ingredient in disciple-making?
+What is the key missing ingredient in whether or not we start discipling?
 Is it lack of leaders being discipled?
 Is it a spiritual problem?
 Is it sin?
 Is it lack of good materials?
 Is it lack of a reproducible model?
 Is it the lack of a strategy?

 All of the above contribute.
 But I believe the missing ingredient is something much simpler, deceptively simpler.

 The missing ingredient in disciple-making is not starting.